Young Person's Hub

 Becky (left) and Kim (right) are our friendly engagement workers.
 As young people they are your first port of call.
 Click here to find out more about them and the rest of the team.

 Any young person from the city of Coventry age 16-25 can just turn up to our Monday Drop-in.
 You can drop-in to speak to a support worker about your housing situation and what you would like support with.
 It's a great chance to play pool, meet other young people like yourself, play Xbox or table football, and get to know our 1:1 support workers who run the session.
-Sessions are held from 1-4PM every Monday at Bardsley House.
+See our latest sessions here.
 You can come for the whole session or walk in when you feel like it.

 Some of our young people:

 Come while they are sofa surfing with friends, and want to find out how we can support them to find a permeant, safe place to live.